JvRok/terraform-aws-ec2-kubernetes-cluster/README.md

 ## Dependencies and Setup

 - VPCs + Subnets already created.
 These will be defaulted out in the repo.
+- Login Keys for Servers need to exist on AWS, name the key you want in the variables after.

 ## Notes